lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 It is important that a person who receives an ordinance or blessing understands what is said.
 If necessary, a presiding leader may ask someone to interpret an ordinance or blessing into a language that the recipient understands.
 This includes sign language interpretation.

-If possible, this person should hold the priesthood.
-If a priesthood holder is not available, a capable man or woman can interpret.
+If a person receiving an ordinance or blessing is deaf or hard of hearing, he or she may use a voice-to-text application.
+Persons who are deaf or hard of hearing may also use sign language interpretation or a voice-to-text application to understand the blessings given to their family members.

 For information about written translations of patriarchal blessings, see 38.2.10.5.
 For information about sign language interpretation of patriarchal